A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Truth Discretization

 with

 and

 where $\big(\cdot, \cdot \big)_K$ indicates the usual $L^2(K)$-product, $f$ collects all the forcing and lifting terms, and $\delta_{K}$ denotes a positive dimensionless stabilization parameter related to an element $K \in \mathcal{T}_{h}$.
 In principle, since $\delta_{K}$ is local, it can be different for each $K$.
-Considering the adjoint equation, we can see that it is also an Advection-Dominated equation, but with an advective term with opposite sign with respect to the state one.
+The adjoint equation is an Advection-Dominated equation, too, but with an advective term with opposite sign with respect to the state one.
 As a matter of fact, from \eqref{sks-s-parts} we obtain that $L^{*} = L_{S}-L_{SS}$.
 The SUPG method leads to the \textit{discretized adjoint equation}

 with